UPDATE: The Swiss Legal System and Research

 Martin Molina holds a license en droit (law degree) from the University of Geneva and an LL.M. in International Legal Studies from New York University.
 He is admitted to the bar in Switzerland and in New York and is a Partner at the law firm Kellerhals Carrard in Zurich.

-Alisa Burkhard holds a Master of Arts degree from New York University and a Master of Law degree from the University of Fribourg, Sw.
-Currently, she is a lawyer trainee at Kellerhals Carrard in Zurich, Switzerland.
+Sandro Stich holds a Master of Law degree from the University of Lucerne, Switzerland, and a Master of Law degree from the University of Notre Dame du Lac, Indiana.
+Currently, he is a lawyer trainee at Kellerhals Carrard in Zurich, Switzerland.

 Table of Contents